 Children's craft brand Crayola has been stopping off at various locations across the UK this week in a branded double-decker bus, inviting kids and adults on board to celebrate its centenary with a range of games, activities, themed play areas and performances.
 The anniversary tour kicked off on 24 August and has been visiting selected Toys R Us, Smyths and Hobbycraft stores in the UK, targeting key back-to-school buying periods over the end of the summer holidays.
 It will culminate at Smyths in Wallsend on Saturday (3 September).
 The bus was designed and kitted-out by Promohire.

 Agency Wasserman Experience recorded a decline in gross profits to £3.7m in 2015, due to a single test project for the 2022 FIFA World Cup in Qatar.
 Wasserman Experience recorded gross profits of £3.7m for the year ending in December 2015, a 10% drop from £4.1m in 2014.
 Turnover in 2015 was £14.2m, compared to £29.1m in 2014.
 In accounts filed to Companies House, the decrease in revenue year-on-year was due predominantly to the impact of an activation in Qatar.
 Paul Saville, head of experience at Wasserman Experience, said although there was "a slight dip in gross profit this was largely due to a steadying of turnover in line with years prior to 2014, i.e. without the Qatar anomaly".

 Comment below to let us know what you think.

-For your daily hit of news from the brand experience community, weekly brands and inspiration updates or your monthly trend download, register and subscribe to Event and our bulletins.
+For your daily hit of news from the brand experience community, weekly brand and inspiration updates or your monthly trend download, register and subscribe to Event and our bulletins.